QuentinFelixAdam/One-dimensional-thermal-code/README.md

 In order to run the code, simply place the weather data files into the same folder as the code files, open a terminal, type "make" followed by "exe".

-This code is based on a research paper to be published any time soon -- hopefully.
-Should you want to reuse that code and this paper be published, I will embed here a citation.

 For any question: contact me via quentin.f.adam@gmail.com